 Helen Klein RossTrustee

 Helen spent many years as a writer and creative director at global ad agencies in New York before turning to other kinds of fiction.
 Her writing has appeared in The New Yorker and elsewhere.
-Her first novel was published by Simon and Schuster in 2013; her next novel is due out from them in 2016.
+Her first novel was published by Simon and Schuster in 2013; her latest novel is due out in November, 2018.
 Helen speaks nationally on social media.
 She is chair of the Branding Committee and co-chair of Communications.
 She and her husband, Donald, moved to Lakeville and brought historic Holleywood back to life.

 Mark is the President of SMB Mailing Solutions, a division of Pitney Bowes.
 Prior to that, he had numerous leadership roles at IBM, including leading a $1 billion business focused on telecommunications and media companies in the Asia-Pacific region while living in Tokyo.
 He is a currently a part-time resident of Salisbury and chairs the Technology Committee.